 Art Teacher Courses, Training and Degree Programs

-Art teacher training programs are typically offered as part of a bachelor's degree, post-baccalaureate certificate, professional credential, or advanced degree.
+Art teacher training is typically offered as part of a bachelor's degree, post-baccalaureate certificate, professional credential, or advanced degree program.
 While there are several paths to becoming an art teacher, most programs combine practical training in art and teaching.
-Read more for some essential information about art teacher training and get a list of classes included in degree programs.

 Training programs for potential art teachers combine art history and technique with the principles of education.
 Classes in learning theory, teaching practices, curriculum planning and a wide range of artistic mediums are only part of the preparation for art teachers.
 Most programs also require a teaching practicum, and most states require teachers of any subject to pass subject-matter competency exams.